Smart Tips for Tax Preparation

 3 minutes

-If you’re reading this between January 1 and mid-April, income tax season is upon you.
-The following tips can help you successfully navigate the ins and outs of tax preparation – either on your own or by partnering with a professional.
+If you’re reading this between Jan.
+1 and mid-April, it’s income tax season!
+These simple tips can help you successfully navigate the ins and outs of tax preparation—either on your own or by partnering with a professional.

 - Save forms, donation receipts and other documents in separate folders.